p-varmora/guarantors-restapitests/README.md

 # theGuarantorsRestAPIAutomation

-This is Test Repository for RestAPI Automation using HTTP Client.
+- RestAPI Automation using HTTP Client.

 Test Setup :  Since this service is just adding validation to the node application.

 The endpoint https://research.theguarantors.com/qa-test/ Can be tested with Postman.

 Invalid input should return a 400 Bad Request response with the body object like the following :

 SyntaxError: Unexpected token l in JSON at position 17

     at JSON.parse (<anonymous>)
     at parse (/srv/qa-test/node_modules/body-parser/lib/types/json.js:89:19)
     at /srv/qa-test/node_modules/body-parser/lib/read.js:121:18